MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/elements.rst

 SBend
 """""

-The ``sbend`` element is a sector bending magnet with a curved reference system as shown in :numref:`fig-gen-sbend`, and defines or overrides the following attributes:
+The ``sbend`` element is a sector bending magnet with a curved reference system as shown in :numref:`figsbend`, and defines or overrides the following attributes:

 **k0**
 	A ``number`` specifying the dipolar strength of the element [:math:`\mathrm{m}^{-1}`].